-Among different types of auspicious ceremonies in the history of China, the most honorable one was the Rite of Feng Chan on the Mount Tai, which some outstanding emperors did before, to show their exceptional power and achievement to the world.
+Among different types of auspicious ceremonies in the history of China, the most honorable one was the Rite of Feng Chan on Mount Tai, which some outstanding emperors did before, to show their exceptional power and achievement to the world.

-Military etiquette in the history of China included military-related wars, parade, tax, periodic hunting, instruction activities, and the definition of the border.
+Military etiquette in the history of China included military-related wars, parades, taxes, periodic hunting, instruction activities, and the definition of the border.

 In ancient Chinese culture, there should be some ceremonies before the battle, usually the offering of sacrificial ceremonies to the heaven, earth, ancestors, Gods of War, and the ensign, on a day that was chosen through divination.

 In these rites, blood (usually animals) was always needed to sacrifice the ensign.

 Afterward, an important pledge statement would be announced, to inform soldiers of the battle’s goal, reasons, and important rules, as well as to mobilize and encourage them for the upcoming war.

 If a regime won, the emperor would send honorable prime ministers and nobles to welcome his army; sometimes, emperors would do this in person.